kids-first/kf-lambda-member-update/README.md

 # kf-lambda-member-update

-This lambda receive events from the SQS queue that contains users from persona.
+This lambda receive events from the SQS queue that contains users from kf-persona.

 It takes into account two environment variables :
 - es_host : Elastic Search cluster Host (by default, localhost)